OzTamir/chrome-devtools-mcp/docs/tool-reference.md

 **Parameters:**

-- **pageSize** (number) _(optional)_: Maximum number of requests to return.
+- **pageSize** (integer) _(optional)_: Maximum number of requests to return.
 When omitted, returns all requests.
 - **pageToken** (string) _(optional)_: Opaque token representing the next page.
 Use the token returned by a previous call.
-- **requestType** (enum) _(optional)_: Type of request to return.
+- **requestType** (enum: "document", "stylesheet", "image", "media", "font", "script", "xhr", "fetch", "prefetch", "websocket", "preflight", "other") _(optional)_: Type of request to return.
 When omitted, returns all requests.
-Available types are: Document, Stylesheet, Image, Media, Font, Script, TextTrack, XHR, Fetch, EventSource, WebSocket, Manifest, SignedExchange, Ping, CSPViolationReport, Preflight, Other.
+Available types are: document, stylesheet, image, media, font, script, xhr, fetch, prefetch, websocket, preflight, other.

 ---